RichardFreedman/Encoding_Music/01_Tutorials/04_A_Pandas_Basics.md

 You can read more about Merging [here][pandas-merge].

+**Joining DataFrames** is similar to merging, but is much less versatile.
+With `join`, you combine datasets based on index only.

+You can read more about Joining [here][pandas-join].

+### Concatenation vs. Merging

+Concatenation is the most simple operation.
+If your data have identical column names, then you concatenate.

+If you have different numbers of columns, but otherwise share column names, you *might* be able to concatenate, assuming you don't mind lots of missing data in some places.

+If your dataframes are quite different but share some common data, then you should merge.

+### Merging Example
 We can merge the two Beatles data frame on the basis of some shared columns.
 It is not necessary for the columns to have the same name, but they need to share the same items (like 'songs').

 * In this case the **song** column in the **Spotify data** corresponds to the **Title** column in the **Billboard data**